Should I Air My Bedding Every Morning? Yes, You Should — And Here's Why

 "It helps to release moisture and humidity that accumulate overnight from sweat and respiration," she explains.
 "This moisture can create a breeding ground for dust mites, mold, and bacteria, leading to potential health issues and unpleasant odors."

-So if you're wondering how to make your bed more comfortable and have been neglecting your bedding for a while now, give it a good wash and start airing your bedding on a daily basis.
+So if you're wondering how to make your bed more comfortable and have been neglecting your bedding for a while, now's the time to give it a good wash and start airing your bedding daily.

 How to Air Out Your Bedding

-In conversation with Eliana Coca, founder of E.C.
-House Cleaning, she tells us that airing your bedding every morning plays an essential role in maintaining hygiene, eliminating moisture, and ensuring a comfortable sleeping environment.
+Eliana Coca, founder of E.C.
+House Cleaning agrees that airing your bedding every morning is an essential part of maintaining hygiene, eliminating moisture, and ensuring a comfortable sleeping environment.

 There are plenty of types of bedding, but the sanitary habits when it comes to airing them out are pretty much the same.
 Here's Eliana's step-by-step guide to assist your everyday bedding practice.